nineoclocksomewhere/laravel-cabin/README.md

 ## Usage

 You can freely determine the key.
-For example your model followed by the id of item.
+For example your modelname followed by the id of the item.
 A lock is defined by the key and the session id.
 If available the user id will be stored as extra info.

 ```php
   cabin()->lock('blog_12');